Diocese of Davenport: 1881 to 1900

 On May 8, 1881, Pope Leo XIII erected the Diocese of Davenport.
-He selected Reverend John McMullen, vicar general of the Archdiocese of Chicago, to serve as the first bishop.
+He selected John McMullen, vicar general of the Archdiocese of Chicago, to serve as the first bishop of the new diocese.
 As bishop, McMullen chose St. Margaret's Church in Davenport as the new cathedral.
+Arriving in Davenport, he was greeted by a large crowd of Catholics and Protestants.

-Soon after arriving in Davenport, McMullen went to visit the parishes in his diocese.
+McMullen quickly embarked on a tour of the parishes in his diocese.
 He traveled the diocese by stagecoach, buggy, lumber wagon, hand car and train.
-While on visitation, he administered confirmations and other sacraments in many locations.

-McMullen called the diocese's first synod in 1882 to set its procedures and regulations.
-In September 1882, he founded St. Ambrose, a seminary and school of commerce in Davenport.
+While on visitation, he administered confirmations and other sacraments in many locations.McMullen called the diocese's first synod in 1882 to set its procedures and regulations.
 By December 1882, McMullen had confirmed over 13,000 people.
 After almost two years as bishop, McMullen died in 1883.